-When do applications for studies at the Lawhill Maritime Centre close?
+When do applications for studies at the STS Lawhill Maritime Centre close?

-- A certified copy of the applicant’s June report and a recent photograph (passport size) must be attached to that application form.
+- A certified copy of the applicant’s Grade 9 Dec report and a recent photograph (passport size) must be attached to that application form.

 When will we be advised whether our application was successful or not?